 7. Give people plants for Christmas.
 Our son and daughter-in-law are planning a new little town garden at the moment, so horticultural gifts are on my mind.
 I would personally steer clear of Amorphophallus titanium which looks like it sounds (!), only flowers once every 10 to 20 years, and honks of decomposing meat, however – they would certainly remember who gave them that.

 8. Make your own festive little ‘tree‘.
 Dig out one of those tripod-arrangements for growing dwarf climbers in a pot or even tomatoes.
 Then use it as a framework for fairy-lights wound round the uprights, baubles, ribbon.. whatever you like, inside or outside.
 An almost infinitely adaptable tip, this.
 You could even make a tripod of simple canes, sprayed silver or gold, though gold bamboo canes might look a little odd when you are growing your beans up them next spring.

 Or you could follow my example and just not bother.
-I know what my tomato tripod would look like after I’d sprayed it with glitter – think less Kirsty Allsop and more Little Miss Messy.
-No folks, just buy everything, it may not be fashionable right now, but it’s all bio-degradable.
+I know what my tomato tripod would look like after I’d sprayed it with glitter – less Kirsty Allsop and more Little Miss Messy.

-12. Finally if you’ve been an awfully good girl/boy, remember to write your note to Santa asking him to hurry down the chimney with something from Sarah Raven or Crocus, but best to leave it lying around conspicuously for several days before sending it off to Lapland.
+12. Finally if you’ve been an awfully good girl/boy, remember to write your note to Santa asking him to hurry down the chimney with something from The3Growbags shop, but best to leave it lying around conspicuously for several days before sending it off to Lapland.